-We were able to detect the administered Bacillus probiotic among the 16S rDNA sequences in all probiotic-treated samples based on changes in read abundance.
-By the final sampling day, Bacillus spp. reads in the probiotic-treated water samples were significantly more abundant than in the control samples in all three Trials (Figure 4a, T-test p<0.05).
-Additionally, the number of Bacillus spp. reads significantly increased over time in the probiotic-treated tanks in Trial 3 (T-test, p<0.05).
+Although control and probiotic-treated tanks showed no significant differences in diversity and structure of bacterial communities overall (Figure 3c), significant differences in the read abundance of several specific taxa were detected.
+In all trials, Bacillus spp. reads in the probiotic-treated water samples increased through time, and were significantly more abundant in samples from treated tanks than in the control tanks by the final sampling day (Figure 4a, T-test p<0.05).
+These results suggest that those reads correspond to the added probiotic.
 This increase in Bacillus spp. reads at the final timepoint is due to natural mortality in larvae over time, with a consistent daily dosage of the probiotic.
-The number of Oceanospirillales reads, a mollusc symbiont, was significantly more abundant (19.7-33.6%) in probiotic-treated rearing water compared to control water in Trial 3 (Figure 4b, T-test p<0.05).
-The abundance of Oceanospirillales reads decreased by 41.4-61.7% over time in all Trials (Figure 4b, T-test p<0.05).
-Although there were changes in Oceanospirillales and Bacillus spp., the overall bacterial communities were not significantly different with probiotic treatment (Figure 3c).
+The number of Oceanospirillales reads was also significantly higher at all time points (20-34% of reads) in probiotic-treated rearing water compared to control water in Trial 3 (Figure 4b, T-test p<0.05).
+SAY SOMETHING HERE ABOUT HOW THEY ARE PRETTY ABUNDANT (IN ALL SAMPLES OR JUST WATER?)
+The abundance of Oceanospirillales reads decreased by 41-62% over time in all Trials (Figure 4b, T-test p<0.05).
+MENTION HERE IF THE SAME PATTERN WAS OBSERVED IN OTHER SAMPLE TYPES (OR THAT NO SIGNIFICANCE DIFFERENCE BETWEEN TREATMENTS WAS SEEN – OR THAT YOU DIDN’T ANALYZE BECAUSE OF LACK OF ENOUGH READS TO SEE DIFFERENCE?)

-Since Vibrio spp. is a taxon that comprises a significant number of larval oyster pathogens (Elston et al., 1981; Le Roux et al., 2016; Richards et al., 2015a), we evaluated the changes in Vibrio spp. reads over time in the various experiments.
-In Trial 1, the number of Vibrio spp. reads in the oyster larvae, biofilm swabs, and rearing water samples significantly decreased over time (Figure 5, Figure S3, T-test p<0.05).
+Since Vibrio spp. is a taxon that comprises a significant number of larval oyster pathogens (Elston et al., 1981; Le Roux et al., 2016; Richards et al., 2015a), we evaluated the changes in Vibrio spp. diversity and abundance over time in the hatchery.
+Overall, no significant differences in abundance of vibrios between control and probiotic treated-tanks were detected for any of the sample types or trials.
+However, a significant effect of treatment was observed in vibrio diversity (as measured using the Simpson’s Index of diversity) in water samples collected on day 12 in Trial 1 (Figure 5a).
+This trend was also detected in water samples from Trials 2 and 3 (Figure S4).

+The abundance of Vibrio spp. in oyster larvae, biofilm swabs, and rearing water samples significantly decreased over time in Trial 1 (Figure 5b, Figure S3, T-test, p<0.05).
 Vibrio spp. reads were significantly more abundant in the larvae, than in the biofilm swabs on Day 12 and all of the water samples.
-The Simpson’s Index of Diversity did not show significant change between treatments in the larvae or biofilm samples.
-However, the diversity of the Vibrio spp. in the swab samples was the highest overall, and significantly increased from Day 5 to Day 12 (T-test, p<0.001).
-Vibrio spp. diversity in the rearing water samples also significantly increased over time and increased more in the treated than the control samples (T-test, p<0.01).
-This trend was further confirmed in the water samples from Trials 2 and 3 (Figure S4).
+No significant differences in Simpson’s Index of Diversity was detected between treatments in the larvae or biofilm samples (Figure 5a).
+The diversity of the Vibrio spp. was higher in swab and oyster samples, and significantly increased from Day 5 to Day 12 (T-test, p<0.001).

-In Trial 3, oligotyping - a method that detects genetic variants within a taxon - of Vibrio spp. reads in the water samples showed changes in the overall composition of the Vibrio community over time and by treatment (Figure 6).
+Since the V6 region of the 16S rRNA gene was amplified in Trial 3, we were able to perform an oligotyping analysis - a method that detects genetic variants within a taxon - of Vibrio spp. reads on this data (only water samples were collected).
+Changes in the overall composition of the Vibrio community over time and by treatment were observed by oligotyping (Figure 6).
 On Day 5, the probiotic treated tanks were dominated by oligotypes closely related to Vibrio alginolyticus WW1 and Halovibrio sp.
 5F5, and the control tanks were dominated by the oligotype Vibrio alginolyticus WW1.
 By Day 12, Vibrio alginolyticus WW1 is succeeded by Vibrio celticus 5OM18 in the probiotic treated tanks and Vibrio orientalis LK2HaP4 in the control tanks.

 Bacterial Relationships with Co-Occurrence Analysis